How to protect your UK savings from inflation

 What is the current rate of inflation?

 The Bank of England (BofE) aims to keep inflation at 2%.
-However, the Covid-19 pandemic and the global surge in energy prices pushed UK inflation to record highs.
-Inflation was close to zero in February 2021, but by July 2023 it had increased to 7.9%.
-In an attempt to tackle the problem, the BofE repeatedly raised the UK base rate, and while this led to increased interest rates on many savings accounts, it also made borrowing more expensive.
-If, as expected, there is a sharp slowdown in inflation in 2024, the BofE will be able to start cutting interest rates, so now is a great time to lock your money away.
-The most up to date inflation figures can be found on the Bank of England website.
+However, the Covid-19 pandemic and the global surge in energy prices pushed UK inflation to record highs (In July 2023, inflation was at 7.9%).
+In an attempt to tackle the problem, the Bank of England repeatedly raised the UK base rate, and while this led to increased interest rates on many savings accounts, it also made borrowing more expensive.
+It is currently at 1.7% (September 2024).

 As a conscientious saver, understanding these dynamics is key to safeguarding your finances.